Tom Marr

+Early life and education

-Marr's broadcasting career began while still in high school, hosting a high school sports show on Washington's WWDC in 1960.
-After graduating from Montgomery Blair High School of Silver Spring, Maryland, Marr served in the United States Marine Corps until being discharged in 1963.
-Marr then worked for radio stations in Rhode Island and Salisbury, Maryland then became an announcer for WTAR of Norfolk, Virginia.
+Marr's broadcasting career began while still in high school, hosting a high school sports show on WWDC in Washington, D.C., in 1960.
+After graduating from Montgomery Blair High School in Silver Spring, Maryland, Marr served in the United States Marine Corps until being discharged in 1963.

+Career

+Radio career

+After his discharge from the U.S. Marine Corps, Marr worked for radio stations in Rhode Island and Salisbury, Maryland and then at WTAR in Norfolk, Virginia.